 Previously in 2014, we were varying the pwm at different motors but were unable to acquire any feedback due to the absence of encoders.
+The only feedback was the SSL vision.
 This has been a drawback and we were unable to maintain robot performances on different battery levels.
 In order to overcome this issue, optical encoders have been installed on every motor which let us acquire useful feedback and hence enable us to apply robust feedback control algorithms for velocity profiling and pwm error control.
-We are using E4P OEM Miniature Optical Kit Encoder ^{[7].}
+We are using E4P OEM Miniature Optical Kit Encoder[7].

-Previous Mechanical Problems & Solutions:
+3.2 Previous Mechanical Problems & Solutions: